Untangling Graphs on Surfaces: Reducing triangulations and reduced walks

 Indeed, if one of $W_1$ and~$W_2$ is not simple, it contains a non-empty subwalk with the same starting and ending vertex~$v$, and otherwise not repeating any vertices; since subwalks of reduced walks are also reduced, the claim holds (only at $v$ the walk can make a bad turn).
 Otherwise, $W_1$ and~$W_2$ are simple, distinct, and have the same first and last vertices, which implies that they admit non-empty subwalks that have the same endpoints and are otherwise disjoint.
 (Indeed: up to exchanging $W_1$ and~$W_2$, some edge in $W_1$ does not belong to~$W_2$.
 Consider the subwalk of~$W_1$ of minimum length containing that edge and intersecting~$W_2$ at its endpoints.
 The subwalks of~$W_1$ and~$W_2$ with these endpoints have the desired property.)
 Let $C$ be the simple closed walk that is the concatenation of these subwalks (or their reversals) $W'_1$ and~$W'_2$.
 The subwalks $W'_1$ and~$W'_2$ are also reduced, since subwalks and reversals of reduced walks are reduced.
-This concludes the proof of the claim.

-Without loss of generality, assume that $C$ is directed so that the disk it bounds lies on its left.
-(Reversals of reduced walks are reduced.)
-Let $S$ be the set of vertices of~$C$ that make a bad turn; we have $|S|\le2$.
-Using the notations of Lemma~\ref{lem:gauss-bonnet}, we have $m_1\le|S|\le2$; indeed, any vertex that makes a 1-turn belongs to~$S$.

-We consider the subwalks with turning sequence of the form $2(1|3)^*2$.
-These subwalks may only share their first and last edges and are otherwise disjoint.
-Lemma~\ref{lem:gauss-bonnet} implies that $m_2\ge(6-2m_1)+\sum_{k\ge4}m_k$; thus, there are at least $6-2m_1$ such sequences.
-At most $|S|-m_1$ vertices in~$S$ make a 2-turn, and thus at most $2(|S|-m_1)$ such sequences start or end in~$S$, because the sequences all start and end with a vertex that makes a 2-turn.
-There remains at least $(6-2m_1)-2(|S|-m_1)=6-2|S|\ge1$ such sequences whose first and last elements are not in~$S$.
-In such a sequence, exactly one of the two vertices that make a 2-turn actually makes a $2_r$-turn by Lemma~\ref{lem:use-bipartition}, which is impossible because the vertices of~$C$ that make a bad turn are all in~$S$. \end{proof}
+Hence, $C$ has at most two vertices that make a bad turn, which concludes as desired. \end{proof}